-The Spice Hunter's 100% Organic spices, herbs, and blends are USDA Certified Organic by Quality Assurance International (QAI).
-Among the many reasons to choose Organic (including the positive impacts on the ecosystem - improving water, soil, and air quality - and helping to build local farming economies) certified organic products are guaranteed free of synthetic pesticides and fertilizers and are never grown from Genetically Modified Organisms (GMOs).
+The Spice Hunter's organic products are USDA Certified Organic by Quality Assurance International (QAI).
+Among the many reasons to choose organic (including the positive impacts on the ecosystem - improving water, soil, and air quality - and helping to build local farming economies), certified organic products are guaranteed free of synthetic pesticides and fertilizers and are never grown from Genetically Modified Organisms (GMOs).

 The Spice Hunter does not irradiate any ingredients.

 The Spice Hunter has an Allergen Control Program in place aimed at controlling the 8 major food allergens designated by the Food Allergen Labeling and Consumer Protection Act of 2004* created by the Food & Drug Administration.
 The 8 major food allergens, which account for 90% of food allergies, are: soy, wheat, milk, eggs, fish, shellfish, tree nuts and peanuts.
 The Spice Hunter uses all but peanuts in our manufacturing facility.
 Our jar products do not contain any of the major food allergens with the exception of Thai Seasoning (#1957), Pine Nuts (#1810) and Grill Shakers Ribs (#2183).
 Please see below for details and a complete list of allergen statements.
 Each individual product description on our Products pages also lists any allergens, if applicable.

 |2183||Grill Shakers Ribs||Contains soy, wheat.|

 |5930||Chicken Noodle||Contains wheat, milk, eggs.
 May contain soy.|